 General Plan & Zoning Code

 The city's General Plan is the document containing the city's land use policy, and the city's specific plans and Zoning Code are implementation tools.
 All land use related applications and entitlements are processed through the Planning Division.
+Maps showing General Plan land use designations and zoning districts are available here.

 Development Activity (Pipeline) Reports